Charles Xavier (film character): The Brotherhood and recruiting Wolverine

-Xavier is first introduced in X-Men, portrayed by Patrick Stewart, when he sends Storm (Halle Berry) and Cyclops (James Marsden) to rescue Wolverine (Hugh Jackman) and Rogue (Anna Paquin) from Sabretooth (Tyler Mane).
-Xavier believes that the attack was caused by Magneto (Ian McKellen) and that Wolverine was the intended target.
-He gives Wolverine and Rogue a home in the X-Mansion (Xavier School for Gifted Youngsters), and promises to help Wolverine remember his past as long as Xavier gets 48 hours to discover why Magneto wants Wolverine.
-Xavier is able to control both Sabretooth and Toad (Ray Park) at the same time and speaks through them to try to talk Magneto out of his plans against humans.
-Xavier uses Cerebro to locate Rogue when she runs away but is poisoned when he uses it later due to it having been tampered with by Mystique (Rebecca Romijn).
-At the end of the film, he recovers and advises Wolverine to search Alkali Lake for answers to his past.
+Through Cerebro, Xavier sends Storm (atmokinesis, flight, temperature and pressure resistance) and Scott to rescue the mutants Logan (with animal-keen senses, regenerative ability and a skeleton reinforced with adamantium) and Rogue (attribute, memory, and power absorption through physical touch) from Sabretooth, a member of Lehnserr's Brotherhood.
+Xavier believes that the attack was caused by Lehnserr and that Logan was the intended target.
+He gives Logan and Rogue a home in the school, and promises to help Logan remember his past as long as Xavier gets 48 hours to discover why Magneto wants Wolverine.

+Xavier is able to control both Sabretooth and Toad at the same time and speaks through them to try to talk Lehnserr out of his plans against humans.
+Xavier uses Cerebro to locate Rogue when she runs away but is poisoned when he uses it later due to it having been tampered with by Raven.
+Xavier later recovers and advises Logan to search Alkali Lake for answers to his past.